 Great clumping action, well known for its odor control, different litters to suit different issues (i.e. litters for senior cats, for cats with respiratory issues, for cats who won’t use their litter box, etc.)

 Many customers complain about the litter sticking to the sides of the box when wet, dust-producing, have to clean frequently in order to prevent the litter from becoming sticky and difficult to change, frequent changing means you’ll have to purchase more litter (i.e. expensive)

 4. World’s Best Cat Litter

 With a brand name like World’s Best Cat Litter, it’s at least worth considering this option.
-This brand is very common at most physical pet stores but isn't super clear about what it's made from.
+This brand is very common at most physical pet stores and is made from compressed corn.